phueb/GroundedLang/README.md

 ## Design Considerations

-- complete independence of the world event semantics, the linguistic descriptions, and the code.
+- complete independence of the world event semantics in `semantics`, the linguistic descriptions, and the code in `groundedlang`.
 - extreme generalizability, with as little as possible hard-coded, and as much as possible procedurally generated from config files.
 - customizable config files are human readable and editable in an intuitive way.